3 weeks in Canada: what to do and see?

 You will end this tour of Western Canada in Calgary before flying to Montreal.
 From there, it left for a circuit in the East with visit of Toronto, Ottawa and return to Montreal.

-If you just want to visit only Quebec during these 3 weeks, it’s in my other article: Itinerary of 1 week in Quebec.
+And if you just want to visit only Quebec during these 3 weeks, it’s in my other article: Itinerary of 3 weeks in Quebec.

 Day 1-2: Vancouver